Alzheimer’s Disease Treatment Stocks: 3 Biggest NASDAQ Companies in 2023

-The Alzheimer’s disease treatment market is projected to reach US$9.6 billion by 2027.
+The Alzheimer’s disease treatment market is projected to reach US$9.64 billion by 2028.
 Which stocks should be on investors’ radar?

 Alzheimer’s disease treatment stocks are focused on Alzheimer’s disease, a degenerative brain disorder that results in declining memory and thinking skills and typically affects people in their mid-60s.

 According to the Alzheimer’s Association, neurons in other areas of the brain also begin to deteriorate as Alzheimer’s disease gets worse, resulting in the loss of basic human functions and overall cognitive impairment.

-This condition affects more than 6.2 million people in the US alone; it’s also the most common form of dementia and is the sixth leading cause of death in America.
-Treatments are available to alleviate Alzheimer’s disease symptoms, but because they do not affect the underlying causes of the neurodegenerative disease, they’re only a bandaid solution.
+This condition affects more than 6.7 million people in the US alone; it’s also the most common form of dementia and is the sixth leading cause of death in America.
+Treatments are available to alleviate Alzheimer’s disease symptoms, but because they do not affect the underlying causes of this neurodegenerative disease, they’re only a bandaid solution.

-Therapies approved by the US Food and Drug Administration include: rivastigmine by Novartis (NYSE:NVS); galantamine, developed by Janssen, a division of Johnson & Johnson (NYSE:JNJ); donepezil by Pfizer (NYSE:PFE); and AbbVie's (NYSE:ABBV) memantine.
+Therapies approved by the US Food and Drug Administration (FDA) include: rivastigmine by Novartis (NYSE:NVS); galantamine, developed by Janssen, a division of Johnson & Johnson (NYSE:JNJ); donepezil by Pfizer (NYSE:PFE); and AbbVie's (NYSE:ABBV) memantine.

-Although these and other treatments are available, there is no cure for Alzheimer’s disease, and death is often the result for patients as the ailment devastates the brain.
-Unfortunately, Alzheimer’s disease is rising in prevalence.
-A report from Research and Markets suggests that the global Alzheimer’s disease market will be worth US$9.6 billion by 2027 as more patients need treatment, and as more investments are made in biomarkers for diagnosis and drug development.
+Since there is no cure for Alzheimer’s disease, death is often the result for patients as the ailment devastates the brain.
+And unfortunately, Alzheimer’s disease is rising in prevalence — a report from Research and Markets suggests that the global Alzheimer’s disease treatment market will be worth a significant US$9.64 billion by 2028 as more patients need treatment, and as more investments are made in biomarkers for diagnosis and drug development.

-Here the Investing News Network takes a look at a few of the biggest Alzheimer’s disease treatment stocks.
-Companies are listed in order of market cap from largest to smallest, and all data was current as of October 13, 2022.
+Here the Investing News Network takes a look at a few of the biggest Alzheimer’s disease treatment stocks on the NASDAQ.
+Companies are listed in order of market cap from largest to smallest, and all data was current as of April 19, 2023.